-Washington D.C. is the hub of many government agencies, companies, think tanks, and nonprofits organizations.
+Washington D.C. is the hub of many government agencies, companies, think tanks, and nonprofit organizations.
 Our nation’s capital offers students, alums, and faculty opportunities to network and engage with like-minded individuals.
-The Nunn School expects to expand its footprint in the city to broaden the student experience, share GT perspective on key policy issues drawn from basic and applied research, and enhance Georgia Tech’s impact.
+The Nunn School expects to expand its footprint in the city to broaden the student experience, share Georgia Tech perspective on key policy issues drawn from basic and applied research, and enhance Georgia Tech’s impact.

-- Funding students internship by providing grant support for unpaid opportunities at the nation’s capital
+- Funding students' internships by providing grant support for unpaid opportunities at the nation’s capital

-- Supporting job exploration through resources and an annual careers visit Washington, D.C.
+- Supporting job exploration through resources and an annual careers visit to Washington, D.C.

 - Celebrating faculty to pursue affiliations, fellowships, and research positions at government agencies, think tanks, and nonprofits

 - Coordinating Nunn School Security Fellows trip to the capital, which allows them to interact with policymakers and top government employees

 - Offering the GTDC program (jointly with the School of Public Policy), a fully immersive, semester-long experience in Washington, D.C. that allows students to take courses while interning

 - Increase efforts to host local events that will attract alums, students, policymakers, government employees, and locals

 - Strengthen relationships with companies and organizations that will host student interns and bring guest speakers to Georgia Tech

 If you want to discuss how you can help the Nunn School convert some of your desires into actionable items, please contact Associate Professor Lawrence Rubin.